jentery/derbyshire/index.md

 Semantic listening attends to codes or languages to interpret a message (Chion 28).
 Derbyshire's work is compelling here because, in many ways, it resists decoding, partly because "words" in "Ziwzih Ziwzih OO-OO-OO" are played backwards.
 Derbyshire's papers suggest she may have intended [lyrics](https://wikidelia.net/wiki/DD113144) for "Science and Health," but all recordings are instrumental.

 **Words in Reverse**: Derbyshire's clearly having some fun with the robots' "song of praise to this bloke," manipulating the original recording to render it more or less indecipherable.
-She's also experimenting with what may be called the sancity of the voice, that signature of presence or index to the soul.
-Playing voices backwards would've made people uneasy at the time.
-Consider practices such as "backmasking," for exmaple, and its associations with Satan.
+She's also experimenting with what may be called the sanctity of the voice, that signature of presence or index to the soul.
+Playing voices backwards would've probably made people uneasy at the time.
+Consider practices such as "backmasking," for example.
 Many cut-ups from the 1950s and 60s also played with reversal to free sound from "the word."

 > [Derbyshire](https://wikidelia.net/wiki/Ziwzih_Ziwzih_OO-OO-OO): "The voices are reversed but actually say 'Praise to the Master/His Wisdom and His Reason/Praise to the Master/Forever and OO-OO-OO-OO/His Wis.../His Wis.../OO-OO-OO-OO/."